MnLgt/ExplosionAiCaseStudy/README.md

 5. ## Extracting requests from emails

-We've also built a request tracking system that's been a real lifesaver for our teams.
+We’ve also built a request tracking system that's been a real lifesaver for our teams.
 It automatically scans through all incoming emails and pinpoints specific requests or action items, whether they're explicit or sometimes just implied in the text.
 What's really valuable is how it prioritizes these requests based on urgency indicators in the language and the sender's authority level.
 So instead of our attorneys spending hours sifting through their inboxes, they get this dynamic dashboard of pending requests that updates in real-time.
 The system has this clever way of connecting related requests across multiple email threads too.
 If someone's asking about the same issue in different conversations, it consolidates those touchpoints so those can be addressed all at once instead of one by one.
 Their response times have improved dramatically, and their clients are noticing the difference in how quickly things are addressed.
 It's become this essential workflow tool that's freed up their legal teams to focus on substantive work rather than email management.